hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 When a proper Reset to Factory Defaults is done, the overlay partition is not formatted, just the relevant `/overlay/bank_*` partition is deleted.
 You can learn more on such aspects by reading the [Recovery](/Recovery) page.

-Let's rule out an awful surprising sad ending: run this command *now* to make sure booted and active banks will switch on startup.
+Let's rule out an awful surprisingly sad ending.
+Run this command *now* to ensure this guide will work as expected:

 ```bash
 cat /proc/banktable/booted > /proc/banktable/active